The housing selection process for the 2018-2019 academic year will begin early in the Spring Semester.

 How can I receive additional financial assistance?

-Please contact the Office of Financial Aid to see if you are eligible for additional financial aid (grants or loans) for premium housing rates.
+Please contact the Financial Aid to see if you are eligible for additional financial aid (grants or loans) for premium housing rates.
 Financial aid can be reached at (330) 263-2317.

 Ask your RA or stop by the Campus Life Office (Lowry ground floor) and talk with a staff member.